georgeous497git/golang-microservices/README.md

 4. Implementing Testing

-Within the package `test` the funtion `TestCheckValidation` was implemented, that function recive one parameter belonging to the `testing` package from GoLang.
+Within the package `test` the function `TestCheckValidation` was implemented, that function receive one parameter belonging to the `testing` package from GoLang.

 Testing function
 `func TestCheckValidation(t *testing.T)`